-The Town of Oasis experienced a slight increase in minority population between 1990 and 2000 (Appendix A, Tables A-10 and A-11).
+The Town of Richford experienced a slight increase in minority population between 1990 and 2000 (Appendix A, Tables A-10 and A-11).
 However, the number of persons of non-White race remained small.
-Only 15 individuals in the Town of Oasis identified themselves as nonwhite in 2000.
+Thirty individuals in the Town of Richford identified themselves as non-White in 2000.
 Whites continued to comprise an overwhelming majority of the population.
-Persons of "other races" comprised the largest nonwhite group in Oasis (1.5%).
+Persons of "other races" comprised the largest nonwhite group in Richford (2.0%).
 The 2000 Census was the first Census which allowed persons of mixed race to identify themselves as belonging to two or more races.
-Less than two percent of state residents and less than one percent of Town of Oasis and Waushara County residents declared they were of two or more races.
+Less than two percent of state residents and less than one percent of Town of Richford and Waushara County residents declared they were of two or more races.

-The population in the Town and county is less diverse than that of the state.
-In 2000, whites comprised 97.3 percent of the Town of Oasis population compared to 96.3 percent of the county and 88.9 percent of the state's population.
+The population in the Town and county are less diverse than that of the state.
+In 2000, whites comprised 94.9 percent of the Town of Richford's population compared to 88.9 percent of the state's population.